ZahraDehghani99/Commands/README.md

 # Commands
-Here I gathered some of important commands.
+Here I gathered some of the important commands.